Depression

 Emotional Exhaustion in Women: Early Signs of Depression You Shouldn’t Ignore

-Recognizing the early signs of depression in women can help identify emotional exhaustion before it becomes overwhelming.
-Depression does not always appear as persistent sadness.
-Many women experience symptoms such as irritability, fatigue, anxiety, and difficulty concentrating long before they recognize what is happening.
+Recognizing the early signs of depression can help identify emotional strain before it becomes overwhelming.
+Depression does not always appear as sadness.
+Many women experience irritability, fatigue, anxiety, and difficulty concentrating long before they recognize what is happening.

-This article explores the warning signs women should not ignore, how hormonal changes can affect emotional health, and practical strategies for how to recover from emotional exhaustion.
-It also outlines simple daily habits to improve emotional wellbeing that can support long-term mental health.
+This article explores the warning signs women should not ignore, how hormonal changes affect emotional health, and practical strategies to recover.
+It also outlines daily habits that support long-term mental well-being.

 When Emotional Exhaustion Becomes a Warning Sign